 Cannabinoids are uniquely able to respond to specific cell activity and interfere with changes to neuron communication.

 Endocannabinoids are important messengers in the body, and both their synthesis and breakdown are under tight control by gene mechanisms.
 The most well known receptor for endocannabiniods is the cannabinoid receptor 1 (CB1).
 It has gained appreciation as one of the most abundant G-protein-coupled receptors in the brain.

 Increasing evidence shows that endocannabinoids have important roles to play in a number of different neuronal activities, including: brain development, cognition, learning and memory, motor behavior, regulation of appetite, temperature regulation, pain perception and various psychiatric and neurological diseases.

 Endocannabinoids are ‘retrograde signaling molecules.’
-This means that feedback and information from one part of the cell is controlled by feedback from another part.
+This means that feedback and information from one part of the cell controls the other parts.
 These molecules are made post-synaptically, but work on the pre synaptic are of CB1 receptor to stop neurotransmitter release.
 Synapses with CB1 receptors express both inhibitory and excitatory activity.

 Endocannabinoids and Control of Brain Circuits